WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 69. What is strict mode in React?

 - Strict mode is a development-only feature in React that highlights potential problems in an application.
 When a component is rendered in Strict mode , React will run extra checks and warnings for any potential issues.
 This can help you identify and fix problems before they become a bigger issue.

+## 70. Can component re-render without calling setState?

+- You can force a component to re-render without calling setState by changing its key prop.
+This will cause React to treat the component as a new one and it will re-render it.
+This can be useful in some cases, but its generally not recommended because it can cause unnecessary re-renders and negatively impact performance.